 Only limited and concise information needs to be reported.
 These measures can be listed at a suitable level of aggregation to avoid an unnecessary level of detail (suitable aggregations could be, for example: measures to reduce contaminants under the OSPAR Convention; the protected area provisions of the Habitats Directive; provisions under the CFP to manage the quantities of fish taken).

-Provide a list of other existing measures and preferably a source reference to the reports or web sites where details on each measure can be found.
-This detail should cover, as far as possible, the same type of information made available for the WFD measures or the new MSFD measures.
+Provide a list of other existing measures and, where possible, a source reference to the reports or web sites where details on each measure can be found.
+This detail should cover, as far as possible, the same type of information made available for the WFD measures or the new MSFD measures, particularly a short description of the measure and the relational information on pressure, characteristic, descriptor, environmental target and KTM.
 The reference/URL should be directly relevant to your marine waters rather than a general reference to the EU or international policy.

 New measures for MSFD (types 2a, 2b)